djthorpe/sensors/README.md

 # Sensors

 This repository contains sensor interfaces for hardware sensors which are interfaced through SPI and/or I2C.
+There are also protocols for communicating between sensors and RPC microservices for accessing sensor data remotely.

-In order to use these interfaces, the GOPI application framework (http://github.com/djthorpe/gopi) is used.
+In order to use these interfaces, the GOPI application framework (http://github.com/djthorpe/gopi) is used, and the associated set of modules for interfacing hardware and remote procedure calls.

-The interfaces and definitions for the sensors are in the `sensors.go` file.
+The interfaces and definitions for the sensors are in the package
+root: `sensors.go`, `rfm69.go`, `ads1x15.go`, `bme680.go`, `energenie.go`
+and `protocol.go`.
 To create a sensor driver you need to create it using the `gopi.Open` method on a concrete driver.
 You can check the examples in the `cmd` directory for more information.

+For more information on using the modules, the documentation is in the `doc` folder:

+  * For Bosch BME280 and BME680 temperature, humidity, pressure and air quality sensors please see `doc/BME.md`
+  * For the TAOS TSL2561 luminosity sensor, please see `doc/TSL2561.md`
+  * For the HopeRF RFM69 radio transceiver series, please see `doc/RFM69.md`
+  * For the ENER314 OOK transmitter and OOK/FSK transciever boards, please see `doc/ENER314.md`
+  * For the Texas Instruments ADS1015 and ADS1115 analog-to-digital converters, please see `doc/ADS1X15.md`.

+## Building the examples

 ## BME280